thehanwc/unfake-nlp/README.md

 Contains all components related to the **BERT + CNN deep learning model** for fake news detection.

 - `[1] model_run.py` – Python script to execute and evaluate the model.
-- `[2] model_trained.pth` – Trained model file containing learned parameters.
+- `[2] model_train.py` – Python script to train and tune the model.
 - `[3] model_overview.md` – Documentation detailing:
   - The model framework and processing pipeline
-  - Dataset description and preprocessing steps
+  - Dataset description
   - Training configuration and hyperparameters used

 ### 2. `Algorithm/`